-With sales growth for Jaguar, Jaguar Land Rover Austria GmbH was able to contribute to the global sales success of Jaguar in 2018/19, with the two brands making a more balanced contribution to the overall result than in previous years.
+With the sales figures for Jaguar and Land Rover in Austria and the Czech Republic, Jaguar Land Rover Austria GmbH was able to make a positive contribution to the global sales success of Jaguar Land Rover in 2019/20, despite slight declines.
+As in the previous financial year, Jaguar was able to make a more balanced contribution to the overall result than was the case in preceding years.

-Jaguar is working intensively on the development of purely electric vehicles powered by battery.
+Jaguar is working intensively on the development of pure electric vehicles powered by battery.
 The support of the Jaguar Formula 1 Racing Team is helping to accelerate the development of performance electric drive systems.
-The technology transfer began with the Jaguar I-PACE and is set to continue.
+The technology transfer began with the Jaguar I-PACE and will be continued in the financial year 2020/21 with an additional new model.

-The company has equity amounting to c. \in 6.9m (previous year: c. \in 13.9m), with a balance sheet total of c. \in 60.9m (previous year: \notin 67.5m).
-This results in an equity ratio of 11.4% (previous year 20.7%).
+The company has equity amounting to c. € 8.6m (previous year: c. € 6.9m), with a balance sheet total of c. € 61.2m (previous year: € 60.9m).
+This results in an equity ratio of 14.0% (previous year 11.4%).